Revisiting Q-ball Interactions with Matters: Scattering of Quarks

 The outgoing and incoming Dirac fermions are described by the spherical Hankel functions $h_\kappa^{(1)}(x)$ and $h_\kappa^{(2)}(x)$, which behave as $e^{i x}/x$ and $e^{- i x}/x$ at large $x$, respectively.
 We choose the overall coefficients of $P_\kappa$ and $Q_\kappa$ to be convenient for constructing the plain-wave solution in terms of the spinor spherical harmonics.
 Therefore, the radial functions for the massless quarks for $\varkappa > 0$ ($j = \ell + 1$) are

 while these for $ - \varkappa < 0$ ($j = \ell - 1$) are

-Here, $A_-$ and $B_{\pm,m}$ denote the coefficients for the quark wave functions, not spinors unlike the previous two subsections.
+Here, $A_-$ and $B_{\pm}$ denote the coefficients for the quark wave functions, not spinors unlike the previous subsection.
+We use the same coefficients for both $\varkappa$ and $-\varkappa$ for the wave functions with the definite chirality as shown in \cref{eq:wf_chirality} (see also \cref{app:SSH} for the construction of the wave functions with a definite chirality).

 Since we assume that the injected energy $E$ is less than the gluino mass and the field value of the scalar field, the wave function for the heavy fermions is given by a linear combination of the modified spherical Bessel functions.
-Gluinos mediates outside the Q-ball and are written by the use of spherical Bessel functions if the energy of incoming quark is sufficiently large.
-The wave function of gluinos should be analytic at $r \to \infty$ and be described by the second kind of the modified spherical Bessel function $k_n(x)$ Meanwhile, the wave functions for the fermions in the mass basis inside the Q-ball should be analytic at $r \to 0$, and hence the wave functions are described by the first kind of the modified spherical Bessel function $i_n(x)$.
-The explicit form of the radial functions for the massive fermions is given in \cref{app:mc_wf}.
+Gluinos propagate outside the Q-ball and are written by the use of the spherical Bessel functions if the energy of incoming quark is sufficiently large.
+Otherwise (like our case), the wave function of gluinos should not grow at $r \to \infty$ and be described by the second kind of the modified spherical Bessel function $k_n(x)$.
+Meanwhile, the wave functions for the fermions in the mass basis inside the Q-ball should be regular at $r \to 0$, and hence the wave functions are described by the first kind of the modified spherical Bessel function $i_n(x)$.
+The explicit form of the radial functions for the massive fermions is given by